tdesposito/tdesposito/README.md

 ## Projects
 I have a few projects I'm actively working on (and many more I'm not so active on; I'm sure you feel me here), including:
+* [DevPail] - a tool to isolate my projects' tooling into a Docker container
 * some simple [Web-Components](https://github.com/tdesposito/EH-WebComponents)
 * a python library for accessing the [Zoho Finance Suite API](https://github.com/tdesposito/pyZohoAPI)
 * a framework for building [Raspberry Pi appliances](https://github.com/tdesposito/Pi-Appliance)